-Many people fall into the trap that estate planning is only for the very wealthy.
-Having a will in place along with other estate planning documents is an essential step in ensuring control over your personal & financial matters and protecting the needs of your loved ones!
+Estate Planning: Many people fall into the trap that estate planning is only for the wealthy.
+Having a Will in place along with other estate planning documents is an essential step in ensuring control over your personal & financial matters and protecting the needs of your loved ones!
 Every situation is different and circumstances change over time.
 At a minimum, you should have the following documents in place:

 - Power of Attorneys

 Click here to learn about the Simple Legal Documents You Should Establish for Your Legal Protection.

 Certain situations require more advanced planning for the purposes of minimizing estate taxes, avoiding probate, establishing a gifting program, caring for a disabled child and long term care planning.
 This planning may require the following:

 - Revocable Living Trusts

 - Life Insurance Trusts